-Extended Medicare Safety Net Cap: \$186.75

-EXERCISE PHYSIOLOGY HEALTH SERVICE provided to a person who is of Aboriginal or Torres Strait Islander descent by an eligible exercise physiologist if:

-- (a) a medical practitioner has undertaken a health assessment and identified a need for follow-up allied health services; and - (b) the person is referred to the eligible exercise physiologist by a medical practitioner using a referral form that has been issued by the Department or a referral form that substantially complies with the form issued by the Department; and - (c) the person is not an admitted patient of a hospital; and - (d) the service is provided to the person individually and in person; and - (e) the service is of at least 20 minutes duration; and - (f) after the service, the eligible exercise physiologist gives a written report to the referring medical practitioner mentioned in paragraph (b): - (i) if the service is the only service under the referral in relation to that service; or - (ii) if the service is the first or the last service under the referral in relation to the service; or - (iii) if neither subparagraph (i) nor (ii) applies but the service involves matters that the referring medical practitioner would reasonably be expected to be informed of in relation to those matters; - to a maximum of five services (including services to which items 81300 to 81360 inclusive apply) in a calendar year (See para M11.1 of explanatory notes to this Category)
+M10.
+AUTISM, PERVASIVE DEVELOPMENTAL DISORDER AND DISABILITY SERVICES These items are limited to a maximum of 20 services per patient, consisting of any combination of items - 82015, 82020, 82025 and 82035 (See para MN.10.1 of explanatory notes to this Category) Fee: \$87.95 Benefit: 85% = \$74.80 Extended Medicare Safety Net Cap: \$263.85 INDIGE LIED HEALTH SERVICES FOR NOUS AUSTRALIANS WHO HAVE HAD A I CHECK Group M11.
+Allied Health Services For Indigenous Australians Who Have Had A Health Check ABORIGINAL AND TORRES STRAIT ISLANDER HEALTH SERVICE provided to a person who is of Aboriginal and Torres Strait Islander descent by an eligible Aboriginal health worker or eligible Aboriginal and Torres Strait Islander health practitioner if: (a) either: i. a medical practitioner has undertaken a health assessment and identified a need for follow-up allied health services; or ii. the person's shared care plan identifies the need for follow-up allied health services; and (b) the person is referred to the eligible Aboriginal health worker or eligible Aboriginal and Torres Strait Islander health practitioner by a medical practitioner using a referral form that has been issued by the Department or a referral form that substantially complies with the form issued by the Department; and (c) the person is not an admitted patient of a hospital; and (d) the service is provided to the person individually and in person; and (e) the service is of at least 20 minutes duration; and (f) after the service, the eligible Aboriginal health worker or eligible Aboriginal and Torres Strait Islander health practitioner gives a written report to the referring medical practitioner mentioned in paragraph (b): (i) if the service is the only service under the referral - in relation to that service; or (ii) if the service is the first or the last service under the referral - in relation to the service; or (iii) if neither subparagraph (i) nor (ii) applies but the service involves matters that the referring medical practitioner would reasonably be expected to be informed of - in relation to those matters Amend - to a maximum of five services (including services to which items 81300 to 81360 inclusive apply) in a calendar year 81300 (See para MN.11.1 of explanatory notes to this Category)